 CadSoft EAGLE is an app for designing printed circuit boards.
+EAGLE is an acronym for "Easily Applicable Graphical Layout Editor."
 It has tools for creating circuit schematics, and for laying out the physical wiring and component placement of circuit boards.
 The software can read EAGLE board files (with .brd extension) and cut them on the milling machine with almost no configuration or setup on the user’s part.

 Where do I get EAGLE?

 When you install EAGLE, you have the option of using it for free, with some limitations.
 The free version is all you need in order to make boards with the milling machine.

 How do I import an EAGLE file in to the software?